teamniteo/handbook/2_Operations/user-stories.md

 ### Backlog

-After a user story in `Estimation` pipeline has been voted upon, the Scrum master checks for consensus on the story points and sets the `Estimate` label to that value then moves the user story to the top of the `Backlog` pipeline.
+After a user story in `Estimation` pipeline has been voted upon, the Scrum master checks for consensus on the story points and sets the estimation to that value then moves the user story to the top of the `Backlog` pipeline.

 With a well-defined story and story points, the user story is now ready to be included in the next sprint.